Martin Bladen: Marriage and children

 Martin married Mary Gibbs c1699.
 She was the daughter of Colonel John Gibbs, one time Governor of North Carolina and her mother was Elizabeth Pride, who was a descendant and heiress of George Monck, 1st Duke of Albemarle.
 Martin and Mary Bladen had one daughter, Isabella, who married John Tinker.
 Tinker and Isabella had two sons.
 Martin was brother-in-law to Nathaniel Rice, who was Secretary of the Royal Council of North Carolina and Acting Governor on two occasions.
 After Mary's death in 1724 Martin married in 1727/8 to Frances Foche/Jory, heiress of Colonel Joseph Jory, Agent for Nevis, and owner of a plantation and several properties.
 Frances inherited Aldborough Hatch in Barking in Essex, upon which Bladen built a new house where the couple lived.
 Frances had several children from her previous marriage to John Foche but all died within her lifetime.
 In later life, Martin was a Justice of the Peace and was largely responsible for driving highwayman Dick Turpin of the Gregory Gang out of Barking in Essex.
 Martin's town residence was a Georgian building at the south end of Hanover Square.
 He also owned the Barmoor Estate in Northumberland and leased the Prebendary Manor of Ketton in Rutland.
 His will made reference to a Porter family, who mostly predeceased him and may have been blood related, but their line died out by the 1750s.
 Martin died in February 1746.

 Poetry, writings, and translations

 Bladen translated from Latin in 1704 ‘C. Julius Caesar’s Commentaries of his Wars in Gaul, and Civil War with Pompey.
 To which is added Aulus Hirtius or Oppius’s Supplement of the Alexandrian, African and Spanish Wars With the Author’s Life.’
 He dedicated this work to the Duke of Marlborough.
 He also wrote 'The History of the Last War in Spain: From 1702 to 1710.
 Wherein the Conduct of the British Ministry, the Allies, and the Generals in that Service are Fully Defended'.
 He also produced other works of poetry.

+Legacy

+Bladen County, North Carolina is named for him.